5 Key Measures to Grow Sales

 Remember the London Olympic Games and the success of the British Track Cycling Team?
 They were a team, led by Sir Dave Brailsford who went from no success in 2002 to the best in the world in 2012.
 Brailsford was interviewed by the French press after the successes of Sir Bradley Wiggins and the Olympic Team.
 They asked him what had made the difference and in his own inimitable style he replied, “We have rounder wheels”.
 That wasn’t entirely untrue.
 Brailsford is a great believer in continuous improvement through the aggregation of marginal gains.
 Forget trying to be perfect – focus on progression and compounding the improvements.
 The team focused on every part of the project and tried to improve each part by 1% or more and the results speak for themselves.

 5 Key Measures to grow sales (and improve your profit)

-At Pro-actions we ask our clients to focus on improving 5 key areas:
+At Pro-actions we focus on improving 5 key measures: